emaphp/backbone.prism/README.md

 ###Actions

 <br>
 It's time to define some *actions*.
 Let's start by building a simple store.
-As established by Flux, stores must register their actions through the dispatcher.
+As established by *Flux*, stores must register their actions through the dispatcher.

 <br>
 ```javascript